0xthem7/Quotes/Quotes.md

 - "That which does not kill us makes us stronger." -unknown
 - "Life is what happens when you’re busy making other plans." - unknown
 - “The Revolution is made by man, but man must forge his revolutionary spirit from day-to-day.” ― Che Guevara
+- "No one can make you feel inferior without your consent." -Eleanor Roosevelt